 1. Save Time and Money

 Conducting user research the traditional way can be expensive and time-consuming.
-You have to recruit participants, schedule testing sessions, and then transcribe or record everything that was said.
+You have to recruit test participants, schedule testing sessions, and then transcribe or record everything that was said.

 With online user testing tools, you can automate all of that.
-For example, UserTesting’s on-demand platform lets you record and share videos of real people using your site or app.
+For example, UserTesting’s on-demand usability testing platform lets you record and share videos of real people using your site or app.
 This is a huge time-saver, especially if you need to present your findings to stakeholders.

 2. Identify Usability Issues Before the Launch

 If you wait until after your product is launched to start usability tests, you’re already too late.
-By then, it would be too expensive and time-consuming to make changes based on the feedback you receive.
+By then, it would be too expensive and time-consuming to make changes based on the user feedback you receive.

-3. Get Actionable Insights from Users
+3. Get Actionable Insights from Own Users

-For example, you might think that your users will want a certain feature, but when you ask them, they might say otherwise.
+For example, you might think your users will want a certain feature, but when you ask them, they might say otherwise.
 By testing with real users, you can get honest feedback from the people who will be using your product.